Skip to main content

 Types of green cemeteries

 Not every green cemetery offers the same level of protection.
-There are three broad types:
+The Green Burial Council recognizes three broad types, from a section of a conventional cemetery up to permanently protected land:

-• Natural burial grounds — sites dedicated entirely to green burial, with standards prohibiting embalming chemicals, vaults, and non-biodegradable materials.
+Natural burial groundA site dedicated to green burial; no embalming chemicals, vaults, or non-biodegradable materialsSite-level standards

-• Conservation burial grounds — the most protective: burials help fund the permanent protection and restoration of natural land, often under a legal conservation easement.
+Conservation burial groundBurials help fund permanent protection and restoration of natural landLegal conservation easement, often

 Certification: how to verify the claims